 - Training & documentation planning

-- Publishing workflow
+- Roles and publishing workflow

 But What Will My Web Content Strategy Look Like?

 Everyone is different — different goals, different audiences, different user needs to meet, different organizational objectives to achieve, different messages to convey, different scopes, different resources, different organizations, different priorities.

 All of these factors will determine your ultimate content strategy — an understanding of what you need to do, ultimately informed by what you are able to do sustainably.